ANNIEsoft/ToolAnalysis/UserTools/PhaseIIADCHitFinder/README.md

 ***Describe any configuration variables for PhaseIIADCHitFinder.***

-PulseFindingApproach: string that defines whether pulses are searched for via a threshold approach ("threshold") or with the NNLS algorithm ("NNLS").
+PulseFindingApproach: string that defines whether pulses are searched for via a threshold approach ("threshold"), fixed window approach ("fixed_window"), or with the NNLS algorithm ("NNLS").

 ADCThresholdDB: Absolute path to a CSV file where each line is the pair: channel_key, threshold.
 Thresholds define the ADC threshold for each PMT used when pulse-finding.

+WindowIntegrationDB: Absolute path to a CSV file where each line has the format: channel_key,window_min,window_max
+A channel can be given multiple integration windows.
+Windows are in ADC samples.
+A single pulse will be calculated for each integration window defined.

 DefaultADCThreshold: Defines the default threshold to be used for any PMT that does not have a channel_key, threshold value defined in the ADCThresholdDB